Wang-lab-UCSD/TIP-RA-CS/README.md

 Required R packages are included in the below conda environment files and are loaded in each notebook.

-**Installation Guide**
-We have provided two conda environments to be used with our jupyter notebooks.
-The .yml files for those environments can be found here: ~/Code/Environments/*.yml.

-**Data**
+## **Instructions**
+Begin the analysis by first creating the conda environments found here: ~/Code/Environments/*.yml.

 The methylation data produced in this publication have been deposited in NCBI’s Gene Expression Omnibus and are accessible via the accession number GSE230446.
 Please find the data at the following link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE230446.

-**Instructions**
-Begin the analysis by first creating the conda environments described above.
-Next, please download the data from GEO to the directory: ~/Data/Raw_Data/
+Please download the data from GEO to the directory: ~/Data/Raw_Data/

 Run Analysis Notebooks
 -	For each notebook in directory: ~/Code/